Sales & Trading (S&T)

 Most interviews for sales and trading will start with a variation of the “walk me through your resume” question.

-From there, questions about the markets and investment/trade ideas may feature prominently.
-You may be asked questions about math and even coding, since these disciplines feature prominently in modern S&T.
+From there, questions about the markets and investment/trade ideas will feature prominently.

 banner